ming-ddtechcg/nuodb-operator/README.md

    --docker-email='yourEmailAddr'  --docker-server='registry.connect.redhat.com'
  ```

-# Deploy the NuoDB Operator
+# Install the NuoDB Operator

+To install the NuoDB Operator into your Kubernetes cluster, follow the steps indicated for the OpenShift version you are using.

 ## OpenShift 4

-In OpenShift 4.x, the NuoDB Operator is available to install and deploy directly from the OpenShift OperatorHub, an integrated service catalog, accessible from within the OpenShift 4 Web UI which creates a seamless - single click experience - that allows users to deploy the NuoDB Operator from catalog-to-cluster in seconds.
+In OpenShift 4.x, the NuoDB Operator is available to install directly from the OpenShift OperatorHub, an integrated service catalog, accessible from within the OpenShift 4 Web UI which creates a seamless - single click experience - that allows users to install the NuoDB Operator from catalog-to-cluster in seconds.

 1. Select *Projects* from the OpenShift 4 left toolbar and click the *NuoDB* project to make
    it your current project.